Key Points:

 19. Paid market research

 Some companies looking for a business edge pay consumers to test or provide feedback on their products or a new idea they are looking to launch.
 This is usually run through market research companies, so it may be worth researching firms who do this to see if there are any paid opportunities available.
-Examples of companies who pay people to assist with market research include Prime Research, Valued Opinions and Reid Research.

 20. Language teacher

 If you speak a language that’s in demand, which can include English, you might be able to teach it to others and make some extra cash in the process.
-This could either be through a formal language school, where you may need a qualification to become a teacher, or more casually for ‘students’ who simply want to improve by practising with a fluent speaker.
+This could be through a formal language school, where you may need a qualification to become a teacher, or more casually for those who simply want to improve by practising with a fluent speaker.
 There’s also language learning companies that offer their services purely online, providing more opportunities to teach or tutor from anywhere in the world.
 These types of online learning companies include English Hunt, iTutor and Learnlight.
 But keep in mind, similar to traditional language schools, it’s likely you will still require teaching qualifications to become a formal teacher.
 If you wish to be just a tutor, certain requirements may also apply, such as being a native speaker in the language.

 21. TV or movie extra